tamuratak/functions-and-tools-for-STACK/README.md

-# afuns
+# functions-and-tools-for-STACK

-Adhoc functions for STACK.
+Functions and tools for STACK.

-These are little functions written in Maxima useful for teachers using [STACK](https://github.com/maths/moodle-qtype_stack/blob/master/doc/en/About/index.md), an open-source system for computer-aided assessment in Mathematics on [Moodle](https://docs.moodle.org/28/en/About_Moodle).
+These are little functions written in Maxima and others useful for teachers using [STACK](https://github.com/maths/moodle-qtype_stack/blob/master/doc/en/About/index.md), an open-source system for computer-aided assessment in Mathematics on [Moodle](https://docs.moodle.org/28/en/About_Moodle).

 ## is_same_interval